MalithaBandara/EleGuard/README.md

 ```Bash
 python -m streamlit run app.py
 ```
-## Resources
-* **Model Weights (GGUF)**: Fine-tuned weights and multimodal projectors are hosted on [Hugging Face](https://huggingface.co/MalithaBandara/EleGuard).
-* **Dataset**: The model was trained on the [EleGuard Dataset](https://www.kaggle.com/datasets/malithabandara/eleguard-dataset), which contains 2,600 curated samples of infrared/daytime imagery and bioacoustic spectrograms.

-## Legal and Trademarks
-* Gemma is a trademark of Google LLC.
-* EleGuard is a model trained on a dataset based on Gemma 4 E2B.
-* This project is independently developed and is not an official Google release.

 ## Impact and future work
 EleGuard serves as a practical blueprint for localized conservation technology.
 It demonstrates that multimodal AI models such as Gemma 4 can be compressed, optimized, and deployed locally to solve real-world safety problems.